Philadelphia Excessive Speeding Ticket Lawyer

-If you have been issued a ticket for excessive speeding, call the Law Offices of Greg Prosmushkin, P.C. today.
-We will prepare you for your PennDOT hearing and accompany you if necessary.
+If you have been issued a ticket for excessive speeding, call The Law Offices of Greg Prosmushkin, P.C. today to set up a free consultation.
+We will prepare you for your PennDOT hearing, and accompany you if necessary.
 Let us help you preserve your driving record and privileges.

 This content was written on behalf of Greg Prosmushkin.